justin-atwell/solidityExamples/README.md

 6. Navigate to the "Deploy & Run Transactions" navigation bar.
 In the "Environment" drop down, change the option to `Injected Provider - Metamask`.
 This does two important things: First, it abstracts private keys from code.
 This is critical for security.
 Secondly, it allows you to interact with your smart contract in real time by using the RPC url embedded in Metamask (In our case, Linea Sepolia).

-6. If you wish to add changes to Github, Click the Git tab and follow the instructions to setup source control.
+7. If you wish to add changes to Github, Click the Git tab and follow the instructions to setup source control.

 ### Step 3.
 Running the code

-1. Paste the following code into `SeventCaller.sol`:
+1. Paste the following code into `SeventhCaller.sol`:

 ```
 // SPDX-License-Identifier: MIT